hendrtd/engr-1110/docs/term/2021-fall/syllabus/syllabus.md

 # Instructional Mode

-All eight of this course sections are *Campus* sections, meaning that in-person instruction is involved in the various components of the course described below.
+All eight sections of this course are *Campus* sections, meaning that in-person instruction is involved in the various components of the course described below.
 All course sections meet together for lecture but separately for lab.

 - *Lecture meetings*: Each Friday from 12:00 PM CT to 12:50 PM CT, course staff will hold an in-person lecture in Lowder 125A.
 All students are expected to attend each lecture, but are not required to do so.
+Attendance will be recorded during each lecture meeting but it does not directly factor into your grade.

 - *Lab meetings*: Each Tuesday and Thursday Graduate Teaching Assistants (GTAs) will conduct in-person lab meetings.
-All students are required to attend each lab meeting, and can only attend the lab meeting for which they are registered.
+All students are expected to attend each lab, but are not required to do so.
+Attendance will be recorded during each lab meeting but it does not directly factor into your grade.

 - *Office Hours*: Course staff will hold office hours via Zoom at a set time from the second week of classes through the last day of classes.
 No office hours will be held during finals week.
 The specific day/time for office hours will be announced during the first week of classes.
-In-person office hours are available only by appointment.
+In-person office hours are available if needed, but only by appointment.

 ### Notes On In-Person Attendance